HenrikBengtsson/R.utils/revdep/problems.md

     'library' or 'require' call to ‘rbokeh’ in package code.
       Please use :: or requireNamespace() instead.
       See section 'Suggested packages' in the 'Writing R Extensions' manual.
+    Namespace in Imports field not imported from: ‘BiocGenerics’ All declared Imports should be used.
+    Unexported object imported by a ':::' call: ‘S4Vectors:::disableValidity’ See the note in ?`:::` about the use of this operator.
     ```

 *   checking R code for possible problems ...
 NOTE